Web Development vs Web Design – What's the Difference and Which Do You Need?

 Full project (design + development)$2,500 – $15,000

-• Feature development: Payment integrations, user accounts, complex forms, APIs
+• Feature development: payment integrations, user accounts, complex forms, APIs

 • Backend systems: CRM integration, automation, database architecture

-Most projects fall into this category:
+Most projects fall here:

 In 2026, the best results come from teams where the designer and developer work in parallel, not sequentially.
 This is the integrated agile design-development model.

-3. Technical constraints: The designer creates solutions that are technically impossible or extremely expensive to build
+3. Technical constraints: the designer creates solutions that are technically impossible or extremely expensive to build

 In the integrated model:

-• Sprint-based work: Design and development progress in 1-2 week cycles
+• Sprint-based work: design and development progress in 1–2 week cycles

-Figma to Code
+Figma to code

-Figma’s “Dev Mode,” launched in 2024, has matured significantly by 2026.
+Figma's Dev Mode, launched in 2024, has matured significantly by 2026.
 Developers can extract directly from Figma:

 • CSS code (including Tailwind classes)